 In this section, we investigate how an adaptive control system can be implemented to guardband circuits against aging.
 Prior work in this area can be summarized as follows.
-A lookup tablebased approach that precomputes and stores the optimal ABB/ ASV/frequency values, to compensate for droop and temperature variations, is presented in [9].
+A look-up-table-based approach that precomputes and stores the optimal ABB/ASV/frequency values, to compensate for droop and temperature variations, is presented in [9].
 An alternative approach [7], [8] uses a replica of the critical path to measure and counter the effects of within-die and die-to-die variations.
-Techniques for sensor design have been addressed in [22] and [23], which propose high-resolution on-chip sensors for capturing the effects of aging.
+Techniques for sensor design have been addressed in [19], [20], which propose high-resolution on-chip sensors for capturing the effects of aging.

 However, with increasing levels of intra-die variations, critical path replica-based test circuits require a large number of critical paths to provide an f{max} distribution that is identical to the original circuit, leading to an area overhead.
 Further, the critical paths in a circuit can dynamically change, based on the relative temporal degradation of the potentially critical paths.
-Adding every potentially critical path from the original circuit into the critical path replica may cause the test circuit to become extremely large.
+Adding every potentially critical path from the original circuit to become extremely large.
 Apart from a high area overhead, such a large test circuit may incur its own variations that may be different from those in the original circuit.

-Owing to these drawbacks, we propose the use of a lookup table-based implementation to determine the actual $v{\rm bn}$, $v{\rm bp}$, and $V{\rm dd}$ values that must be applied to the circuit to compensate for aging.
-The entries in the lookup table are indexed by the total time for which the circuit has been in operation.
-This time can be tracked by the operating system using a software routine, with t = 0 representing the beginning of the lifetime of the circuit after burn-in, testing, and binning.
+Owing to these drawbacks, we propose the use of a lookup-table-based implementation to determine the actual v{bn} , v{bp} , and V{dd} values that must be applied to the circuit to compensate for aging.
+The entries in the look-up table are indexed by the total time for which the circuit has been in operation.
+This time can be tracked by a software routine, with t = 0 representing the beginning of the lifetime of the circuit after burn-in, testing, and binning.
 The degradation in delays due to accelerated stresses at high temperature during burn-in are accounted for in determining D(t = 0), by adding an additional timing guardband.
 This software control enables the system to determine the total time for which the circuit has been operational.
-Such software controlled body biasing has been implemented in [24] and [25] while [26] presents an architecture for a hardware-software codesigned solution to dynamically adjust the circuit frequency and supply voltage, considering aging.